November 4, 2019

 In 2017 and 2018, 92.7 percent and 87.5 percent respectively of all reports received used terms related to device removal, but some of these reports may not indicate that the device was removed or the date of removal.

-On December 20, 2018, the FDA provided an update on the number of device removal reports received between January 2017 to June 2018, the reported reasons for device removal, and reported patient outcome information.
-The FDA completed an extensive evaluation of medical device reports submitted in 2017 and the first half of 2018 that mentioned issues involving potential device removal to learn more about why women were choosing to have the device removed, which usually requires a surgical procedure.
-This involved evaluating more than 15,000 medical device reports submitted to the FDA in 2017 through June 2018 on the Essure device.
+On November 4, 2019, the FDA provided an update on the number of device removal reports received from January 2017 through December 2018, the reported reasons for device removal, and reported patient outcome information.
+The FDA completed an extensive evaluation of medical device reports submitted in 2017 and 2018 that mentioned issues involving potential device removal to learn more about why women were choosing to have the device removed, which usually requires a surgical procedure.
+This involved evaluating more than 17,000 medical device reports submitted to the FDA in 2017 and2018 on the Essure device.
 Most of these reports referenced an instance in which the device was removed from a patient, and most came from cases that were made available by plaintiff attorneys as part of litigation against the manufacturer Bayer.

 From 2002 through 2018, the most frequently-reported patient problems were pain/abdominal pain (26,244), heavier menses/menstrual irregularities (13,114), headache (8,398), fatigue (6,912), weight fluctuations (5,853), depression/anxiety (5,175), hair loss (4,880), and hypersensitivity/rash (4,807).
 Most of the reports received listed multiple patient problems in each report.
 The most frequent device problems reported were patient-device incompatibility (for example, possible nickel allergy) (5,206), migration of the device or device component (3,410), dislodged or dislocated device (1,632), device breakage/material fragmentation/fracture (1,533), device operating differently than expected, for example, implant failure or pregnancy (1,058), malposition of the device (336), device difficult to remove (341), and device difficult to insert (335).
 Multiple device problems can also be listed in each report.